 Don’t know → Go to Question 6

-Questions 6-8 continued on Next Page →

 The below questions aim to determine whether a sanitation facility is shared with other households, and if so with how many.
 Please CIRCLE the response to each question.
-Please refer to definitions of below items for Questions 6, 7, 8 provided on back side of this page.
+Please refer to definitions of below items for Questions 6, 7, 8 provided on the survey hand-out.

 What kind of toilet facility do members of your household usually use?
 (If “flush” or “pour flush” probe: Where does it flush to?)